erinata/SublimeMarkdownBuild/README.md

 Originally this plugin is named "SublimeMarkdown" which features automatic bullet points, numbered lists etc. Now the bullet points functionality is extracted to a separated plugin named "SublimeBullet" <https://github.com/erinata/SublimeBullet>

 Press Ctrl+b to build the markdown file to html and view it in the browser.
 It used Python-markdown to build the html file but you do not need to have Python installed in order to use this plugin.
-It used the Python inside Sublime Text to get the job done.
+This package utilizes the Python inside Sublime Text to get the job done.

 I also include a Markdown.tmLanguage file so the markdown files' syntax should be highlighted.
 It works well with the theme "SunBurst" but it should work for other themes too.

 ## Customization

 You can customize the behaviour of MarkdownBuild in that MarkdownBuild.sublime-settings file.

 - output_html - set it to true if you want to have an html file generated at the same folder of your markdown file (default: false)
 - use_css - set it to false if you do not want to use css in the generated file (default: true)
 - charset - the charset in the meta tag of html, (default: "UTF-8")